 What is the maintenance of natural pools like?

-The maintenance of natural swimming pools is essential to prevent the proliferation of algae and other living organisms in the water that can eutrophy the water and affect the health of the people who bathe in them.
+The maintenance of natural pools is essential to prevent the proliferation of algae and other living organisms in the water that can eutrophy the water and affect the health of the people who bathe in them.

 But first, you will see exactly what these pools are, how they can benefit you and the importance of regular maintenance.